The free energy of spherical pure $p$-spin models -- computation from the TAP approach: Introduction

 \begin{thm} [Free energy] For the pure $p$-spin model $\nu(q)=q^{p}$ with $p\geq3$, for any $\beta>\beta_{c}$, $q_{\beta}$ is the larger of the two solutions in $(0,1)$ of

 and with $q=q_{\beta}$, the free energy is given by

 \end{thm}

-Our proofs assume that the limit of the free energy as in \eqref{eq:Fbeta} exists for the pure models and the mixed models with mixture $\nu_q(x)$ as in \eqref{eq:nuq} below.
 While in the theorems above we assume that $p\geq3$, they still hold when $p=2$, with the modification that for (\ref{eq:qc_formula}) and (\ref{eq:qb}) one should take the unique solutions in $[0,1]$, $q_{c}=0$ and $q_{\beta}=1-1/\sqrt{2}\beta$.
 Analyzing the TAP representation in the case $p=2$ is immediate and will be done separately in the Appendix.